-- we, or our licensors, were the first to make the inventions covered by each of our patents; - we, or our licensors, were the first to file patent applications for these inventions; - others will not independently develop similar or alternative technologies or duplicate any of our technologies; - · any of our pending patent applications will result in issued patents; - any of our issued patents or those of our licensors are valid and enforceable; - · any patents issued to us or our collaborators will provide any competitive advantages or will not be challenged by third parties; - we will develop additional proprietary technologies that are patentable; - the patents of others will not have a material adverse effect on our business rights; or - the measures we rely on to protect our IP underlying our products are adequate to prevent third parties from using, disclosing or misappropriating that IP, all of which could harm our ability to compete in the market.
+- We, or our licensors, were the first to make the inventions covered by each of our patents; - We, or our licensors, were the first to file patent applications for these inventions; - · Others will not independently develop similar or alternative technologies or duplicate any of our technologies; - Any of our pending patent applications will result in issued patents; - Any of our issued patents or those of our licensors are valid and enforceable;

+- · Any patents issued to us or our collaborators will provide any competitive advantages or will not be challenged by third parties; - We will develop additional proprietary technologies that are patentable; - · The patents of others will not have a material adverse effect on our business rights; or - The measures we rely on to protect our IP underlying our products are adequate to prevent third parties from using, disclosing, or misappropriating that IP, all of which could harm our ability to compete in the market.

-Our commercial success depends in part on our ability and the ability of our collaborators and licensors to avoid infringing patents and proprietary rights of third parties, which could expose it to litigation or commercially unfavorable licensing arrangements.
+Our commercial success depends in part on our ability and the ability of our collaborators and licensors to avoid infringing patents and proprietary rights of third parties, which could expose us or our collaborators and licensors to litigation or commercially unfavorable licensing arrangements.
 Third parties may accuse us or collaborators and licensors of employing their proprietary technology without authorization in our products, or in the materials or processes used to make our products.
-Any legal action against our collaborators, licensors or it claiming damages and/or seeking to enjoin our commercial activities relating to the affected products, materials and processes could, in addition to subjecting us to potential liability for damages, require us or our collaborators and licensors to obtain a license to continue to utilize the affected materials or processes or to manufacture or market the affected products.
-We cannot predict whether we or our collaborators and licensors would prevail in any of these actions or whether any license required under any of these patents would be made available on commercially reasonable terms, if at all.
-If we were unable to obtain such a license, we and our collaborators and licensors may be unable to continue to utilize the affected materials or processes, or manufacture or market the affected products, or we may be obligated by a court to pay substantial royalties and/or other damages to the patent holder.
-Even if we were able to obtain such a license, the terms of such a license could substantially reduce the commercial value of the affected product or products and impair our prospects for profitability.
-Accordingly, we cannot predict whether, or to what extent, the commercial value of the affected product or products or our prospects for profitability.
-Accordingly, we cannot predict whether, or to what extent, the commercial value of the affected product or products or our products and impair our prospects for profitability.
-Accordingly, we cannot predict whether, or to what extent, the commercial val
+Any legal action against our collaborators, licensors or those claiming damages and/or seeking to enjoin our commercial activities relating to the affected products, materials and processes could, in addition to subjecting us to potential liability for damages, require us or our collaborators and licensors to obtain a licenser to continue to utilize the affected materials or processes or to manufacture or market the affected products.
+We cannot predict whether we or our collaborators and licensors would prevail in any of these patents would be made available on commercially reasonable terms, if at all.
+If we were unable to obtain such a license, we and our collaborators and licensors may be unable to continue to utilize the affected materials or processes, or manufacture or market the affected product or products and impair our prospects for profitability.
+Accordingly, we cannot predict whether, or to what extent, the commercial value of the affected product or products and impair our prospects for profitability.
+Accordingly, we cannot predict whether, or to what extent, the commercial value of the affected product or progresses and impair our prospects for profitability.
+Accordingly, we cannot predict whether, or to what extent, the commercial value of the affected product or products or our prospects for profitability may be harmed as a result of any of the liabilities discussed above.
+Furthermore, infringement and other IP claims, with or without merit, can be expensive and time-consuming to litigate and can divert manag